LeoLaishram10/Projects/ultrasonic sensor based alarm/README.md

-180° Ultrasonic Object Scanning SystemAn Arduino-based embedded system that performs real-time environmental scanning and obstacle detection using an ultrasonic distance sensor, a servo-driven sweeping mechanism, and a buzzer.
+180° Ultrasonic Object Scanning System: An Arduino-based embedded system that performs real-time environmental scanning and obstacle detection using an ultrasonic distance sensor, a servo-driven sweeping mechanism, and a buzzer.

-Project Overview:
+Project Detail:

 This project implements a dynamic obstacle tracking radar using an Arduino Uno, an HC-SR04 Ultrasonic Sensor, and an SG90 Micro Servo Motor.
 The system continuously rotates the sensor across a semi-circular path to calculate object proximity.
 If an object enters a pre-configured safe zone, the system triggers an active audible alarm beep and alerts the user.
 Key Features: